-Positive airway pressure (PAP) is the main treatment for OSA.^{96, 97} PAP devices deliver compressed air into the airway and aim to maintain an open airway.
-These devices can deliver continuous PAP (CPAP), auto-adjusting PAP (APAP), or bilevel PAP (BPAP).96 OSA treatment guidelines are summarized in Appendix A Table 2.
-The American College of Physicians recommends (1) to encourage all patients who are overweight or obese with OSA to lose weight (strong recommendation, low-quality evidence), (2) PAP as initial therapy for patients diagnosed with OSA (strong recommendation, moderate-quality evidence), and (3) mandibular advancement devices (MADs) as an alternative therapy to PAP for patients with OSA who prefer them or for those with adverse effects associated with PAP (weak recommendation, low-quality evidence).97 The AASM recommends that clinicians use CPAP or APAP (over BPAP) to treat OSA in adults with EDS, impaired sleep-related QOL, or comorbid HTN.96 The AASM also recommends that PAP therapy be initiated using either APAP at home or in-laboratory PAP titration in adults with OSA and no significant comorbidity, noting that the choice of treatment delivery at home versus in a laboratory should be based on access, cost-effectiveness, patient preference, clinician judgment, and other factors.96 This recommendation is qualified as being for persons with no significant comorbidities because it was based on studies that excluded patients with, for example, congestive heart failure, chronic opiate use, significant lung disease, neuromuscular disease, or history of uvulopalatopharyngoplasty (UPPP).96
+Positive airway pressure (PAP) is the main treatment for OSA.
+95, 96 PAP devices deliver compressed air into the airway and aim to maintain an open airway.
+These devices can deliver continuous PAP (CPAP), auto-adjusting PAP (APAP), or bilevel PAP (BPAP).
+95 OSA treatment guidelines are summarized in Appendix A Table 2.
+The American College of Physicians recommends (1) to encourage all patients who are overweight or obese with OSA to lose weight (strong recommendation, low-quality evidence), (2) PAP as initial therapy for patients diagnosed with OSA (strong recommendation, moderate-quality evidence), and (3) mandibular advancement devices (MADs) as an alternative therapy to PAP for patients with OSA who prefer them or for those with adverse effects associated with PAP (weak recommendation, low-quality evidence).
+96 In 2019, the AASM recommended that clinicians and patients discuss using CPAP or APAP (over BPAP) to treat OSA in adults with EDS, impaired sleep-related QOL, or comorbid HTN.95 The AASM also recommends that PAP therapy be initiated using either APAP at home or in-laboratory PAP titration in adults with OSA and no significant comorbidity, noting that the choice of treatment delivery at home versus in a laboratory should be based on access, cost-effectiveness, patient preference, clinician judgment, and other factors.
+95 This recommendation is qualified as being for persons with no significant comorbidities because it was based on studies that excluded patients with, for example, congestive heart failure, chronic opiate use, significant lung disease, neuromuscular disease, or history of uvulopalatopharyngoplasty (UPPP).
+95 For patients who do not accept PAP treatment, AASM guidelines suggest that providers discuss alternative treatment options with patients, such as weight loss, positional therapy, oral appliance therapy, or surgical interventions.
+Other relevant AASM treatment guidelines are outlined in Appendix A Table 2.

 Surgical interventions for OSA are available, but they generally are not considered first-line treatment options.
-PAP is by far the most commonly used treatment, and surgical treatments are rarely used.^{98, 99} Types of surgical procedures that have been studied or used for OSA include the following: nasal and nasopharyngeal, oral and oropharyngeal, hypopharyngeal and laryngeal, global airway, upper airway bypass procedures, and implantable hypoglossal nerve stimulator.
+PAP is by far the most commonly used treatment, and surveys of practice patterns indicate that surgical treatments are rarely used. ^{97, 98} For example, the recently published AASM clinical practice guideline recommends that clinicians discuss referral to a sleep surgeon with adults with OSA and a BMI less than 40 kg/m^2 who are intolerant of PAP.
+99 Types of surgical procedures that have been studied or used for OSA include the following: nasal and nasopharyngeal, oral and oropharyngeal, hypopharyngeal and laryngeal, global airway, upper airway bypass procedures, and implantable hypoglossal nerve stimulator.
 Specific procedures include UPPP, in which tissue is removed from the throat and from the rear of the mouth; maxillomandibular advancement, in which the jaw is surgically moved forward; soft palate implants; nasal polyp removal; tonsillectomy; and tracheostomy.